WHAT ARE THE MOST IMPORTANT KPIs (“KEY PERFORMANCE INDICATORS”) FOR SUPPLY CHAIN MANAGEMENT AN OPERATIONS?

 - Dealer Hit Rate (“DHR”): It measures the percentage of products delivery on time to the end customer.
 Imagine that a customer (either B2C or B2B) has places an order to receive 1,000 TV sets on Dec, 1 and we only dispatch 300.
 The DHR would be 300/1,000=30%, that means our delivery service level is very poor, and a root cause analysis must be undertaken to understand the causes of this performance.
 If we measure the organization following a Six Sigma approach, the dealer heat rate would imply that for every million units dispatched, only 3.4 are not delivered on time, that is almost a DHR=100%.

 - Backorder.
-It is the total number of units that should have been dispatched to the end customer but has not been delivered yet.
+It is the total number of units that should have been dispatched to the end customer but has not been delivered yet on time.
 Taking into account the amounts from 3, the backorder would be 1000-300=700 units requested by the customer that has not been delivered on time.

 - Transit times and delivery times, that measures how effectively and fast we can deliver de product to the end customer.
 Let’s put an example, many times it is discussed that China is considered a good option for manufacturing of products compared to Europe or Eastern Europe.
 It is true that the manufacturing costs, mainly operators expenses, are lower than in Europe, but if we take into account transit times (from Europe to Europe could range 2-4 days versus 1 month freight shipments from China) and without taking into account the import duties that apply for product manufactured in China rather than Europe (no import duties).

 - Total Landed Cost, or the total cost that the company bears to place the product at the customer.
-It takes into account raw materials costs, operators costs, machinery costs and delivery costs.
+It takes into account raw materials costs, operators costs, machinery costs, logistics and delivery costs.
 This is a measure of how effective and cost-efficient is our supply chain business function.
 The manufacturing direct cost per product is called “COGs” (Cost of good Sold), being a KPI, as it defines how effective is the manufacturing process of a company in terms of cost.
+Total Landed cost=COGs+logistic & delivery costs.

 - Forecast accuracy.
 This metric analyzes how good is the sales forecast versus the actual sales orders.
 The sales forecast accuracy is key for manufacturing and operations, as it is the driver that triggers all the production process from manufacturing sites at a current days of supply goal and stock level.
 Imagine a company that has shortage of raw materials for production, and the sales forecast accuracy is +-80%.
 This would mean if the sales forecast is 100,000 units, the placed orders could be in the range of 20,000 to 180,000 units.
 The impact on the manufacturing function is huge and could generate overstock or raw materials shortages with an impact in the dealer hit rate metric.